demisto/content/Packs/FiltersAndTransformers/Scripts/IsInCidrRanges/README.md

-Determines whether an IPv4 address is in part of at least one of the comma-delimited CIDR ranges given.
-Multiple IPv4 addresses can be passed as comma-delimited list to be checked.
+Determines whether an IPv4 or IPv6 address is in part of at least one of the comma-delimited CIDR ranges given.
+Multiple IPv4/IPv6 addresses can be passed as comma-delimited list to be checked.

 ## Script Data